AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### How have you fulfilled this requirement?

-Runs on: Windows 10 64x using the setup provided in the specifications
+Runs on: Windows 10/11 64x using the setup provided in the specifications

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 A x-wing in the center that can be mvoed by q,w,e,a,s,d.
-The death star in the background should change colours after every 15 seconds.
+The death star in the background should explode after every 15 seconds.
+The explosions should be animated and glows from dark red to light orange.
-The stars also move.
+The stars also move by increasing its scale.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?